bramu/help.trusender.github.io/_articles/using-advanced-scope-conditions-by.md

 layout: articles
 ---

-# Scope a behavioral email by event property (the advanced 'scope by' feature)
+# Scope a campaign by event property (the advanced 'scope by' feature)

-Vero's `scope by` filter is an advanced feature of behavioral campaigns.
+The `scope by` filter is an advanced feature of event based campaigns in Vero.
 The best way to illustrate the `scope by` feature is an example.

 Imagine you are an eCommerce store, selling products *A*, *B* and *C* and that you track an event in Vero called `Viewed product` whenever a customer views any of your products, whenever a customer purchases a product, you also track an event called `Purchased product`.